ridwanxyzcloud/Data-Modeling-_-Warehousing-and-Implementation/README.md

-# Data Modeling and Warehousing
+# Overview

 ## Overview
-This repository is dedicated to exploring the fundamentals of data modeling, normalization, and data warehousing.
-It provides examples, case studies, and best practices for designing databases that meet business requirements while maintaining efficiency and scalability.
+This repository explores the creation of schema designs, normalization, and denormalization for a bank.
+It covers the process of building modelled databases, loading data into them, and executing ETL (Extract, Transform, Load) operations to transfer data into a data warehouse.
+This project uses PostgreSQL for relational database design and data warehousing, focusing on best practices and practical implementations.

-Data modeling is the process of creating a visual representation of data structures and relationships to facilitate the design, implementation, and maintenance of a database.
+* Data modeling is the process of creating a visual representation of data structures and relationships to facilitate the design, implementation, and maintenance of a database.
 It helps in organizing and understanding data, ensuring that it can be accessed, stored, and manipulated efficiently while supporting business requirements.

 ## Types of Data Models
 - **Conceptual Model**: Focuses on high-level business requirements and relationships.